yihui/yihui.org/content/en/2018-09-21-career-crisis-follow-up.md

 Freedom was one of the main topics of my career crisis post.
 I enjoyed too much freedom and independence for too long, and didn't think much about responsibility.
 My first advice to graduate students is that you should bear responsibility in mind while enjoying the freedom in academia.

 However, I should mention that responsibility is actually fairly tricky in academia, because people are _knowledge workers_.
 In general, it is hard to measure responsibility for knowledge workers.
-Even you have a weekly meeting with your advisor to talk about your progress, you may be able to survive the meeting with just half an hour's work instead of the expected twenty hours.
+Even when you have a weekly meeting with your advisor to talk about your progress, you may be able to survive the meeting with just half an hour's work instead of the expected twenty hours.
 Usually there are no physical products from your research projects like those produced by labor workers.
 It is tempting to change your goal from "deliver a research project" to "just survive the next meeting".
 You will develop a habit of avoiding responsibility with the latter goal.

 For managers and advisors, you may have to spend a little more time on making responsibility more measurable when you realize an employee or student seems to be unproductive.
 It can be slow for one to gain the sense of responsibility, and you may start with assigning explicit bite-sized tasks to them.
 At the same time, also keep the long-term goal in their mind, and let them feel the possible future excitement from time to time (e.g., how awesome you will be when you accomplish this project).
 I understand that some projects may go nowhere and can fail.
 In this case, make sure they have at least learned something in the process, such as a good habit for working, a sense of responsibility, or knowledge for another project.